What is an independent student?

 If a student is classed as an independent student, we won’t take their parents’ income into account when we’re working out how much student finance they can get.

-If they’re married, in a civil partnership or over 25 and living with their partner, we’ll ask their partner for their National Insurance number and personal income details instead.
+If they’re married, in a civil partnership or over 25 and living with their partner, we’ll ask their partner for their National Insurance number and income details instead.

 Students will be classed as independent if: